C-Chads/tinygl/README.md

 * Disabled 8, 15, and 24 bit rendering modes.
 16 and 32 are the only supported rendering modes (Coincidentally, they are also the fastest)

+* Removed the entire GLX/NanoGLX part of the library.
+Not portable and mostly useless.

 * Implemented new functions and some of GL 1.1's prototypes including polygon stipple.

 * Triangles can now be lit and textured at the same time!